Hackndo/en.hackndo.github.io/_posts/2019-11-29-remote-lass-dump-passwords.md

 	return mf
 ```

 This is the code that we were looking for.
-The lsass dump that we are trying to analyse is opened and then parsed.
+The lsass dump that we are trying to analyze is opened and then parsed.
 The parsing is only using `read`, `seek` and `tell` method on the file object.

 We just have to write some code than implements these methods but on a remote file.
 We'll use Impacket for this purpose.